-- stdout A string representing the simulated content written by the process to the stdout pipe. - stderr A string representing the simulated content written by the process to the stderr pipe. - returncode An integer representing the return code of the simulated process. - pid An integer representing the process identifier of the simulated process.
+- command A string representing the command to be simulated. - stdout A string representing the simulated content written by the process to the stdout pipe. - stderr A string representing the simulated content written by the process to the stderr pipe. - returncode An integer representing the return code of the simulated process. - pid An integer representing the process identifier of the simulated process.
 This is useful if you have code the prints out the pids of running processes. - poll\count Specifies the number of times MockPopen.poll() can be called before MockPopen.returncode is set and returned by MockPopen.poll().

+'''

 terminate()

-Simulate calls to subprocess.
-Popen.terminate()
+Simulate calls to subprocess.Popen.terminate()

 wait()

-Simulate calls to subprocess.
-Popen. wait ()
+Simulate calls to subprocess.Popen.wait()

+'''

+testfixtures.not\there

+A singleton used to represent the absence of a particular attribute.